Logo Voyage

 Mahjong has been associated with gambling and organised crime from its start.
 Combined with opium smoking and time wasting at the time, it has been seen as a social issue.
 Local governments in East Asia have therefore tried to ban or restrict mahjong, such as a total ban of mahjong during the Cultural Revolution (1966–1976), when it was seen as a "corrupted capitalist game".
 These bans against mahjong have usually led to unsuccessful outcomes: The Chinese government finally gave up on banning mahjong in 1985, and in 1998, they promulgated a standardised version of mahjong known as Modern Competition Rules (MCR, 国标麻将 guóbiāo májiàng in Mandarin) in an attempt to reconcile regional rule differences for national and international competitions, but this is rarely played outside official tournaments - the vast majority of people play their local variant in casual settings.
 The Japanese, Cantonese (the most common version played in Hong Kong) and Taiwanese versions are by far the most prominent in pop culture today.

-Thanks to recent advancements in computer technology and the Internet, there are many video mahjong games people can play, mostly online.
+Thanks to recent advancements in computer technology and the Internet, there are many mahjong video games people can play, mostly online.
 You can download any of them and play with anyone, or see livestream tournaments online.
 From smoky teahouses to online platforms, the complex legacy of mahjong continues to reflect its cultural significance, and you can still see a mixed attitude about mahjong among people today - while many people still play mahjong when they want to kill time, other people see it as a problem that needs to be addressed.

 Rules